projectcalico/calico/v2.0/usage/configuration/bgp.md

 ---
 title: BGP Configuration
-redirect_from: latest/usage/configuration/bgp
 ---

 This document describes the commands available in `calicoctl` for managing BGP.
+It is intended primarily for users who are running on private cloud and would like to peer Calico with their underlying infrastructure.

-It covers configuration of:
+This document covers configuration of:

 -  Global default node AS Number
 -  The full node-to-node mesh